Cervical cancer is a disease in which malignant (cancer) cells form in the tissues of the cervix.

 Other possible risk factors include the following:

-There are usually no noticeable signs of early cervical cancer but it can be detected early with regular check-ups.
+There are usually no signs or symptoms of early cervical cancer but it can be detected early with regular check-ups.